adedamola26/data-pipeline-4-online-retail/README.md

         gcp_conn_id="gcp",
     )
 ```
-Here's the callable it implements.
+Here's the function it calls.

 ```
 def read_country_sql():
 	with open('/usr/local/airflow/include/table/country.sql', 'r') as f:
 	    return f.read()
 ```
 _I doubt this task would ideally be included in a pipeline.
-Nevertheless, it was included so I could get my hands dirty with as many `Operators` as I could._
+Nevertheless, it was included so I could get my hands dirty with as many diverse `Operators` as I could._

 #### upload_csv_to_gcs